 The Parent Company is subject to income tax in Cyprus and the subsidiaries are subject to income tax in Norway.
-In 2023 and 2022 no tax expenses were recognized for the Company, and there are no tax obligations.
-The Norwegian subsidiaries has accumulated taxable deficit in Norway that has not been recognized as deferred tax asset in the balance sheet.
+In 2024 income tax related to the Parent Company in Cyprus is USD 35k (2022: USD nil) The Norwegian subsidiaries have accumulated taxable deficit in Norway as at 31 December 2024 USD 139k that has been recognized as deferred tax asset in the balance sheet.